Helaxious/jekyll_awesome_parser/README.md

 # {"arg1" => ["value3"], "arg2" => ["value2"], "arg1" => ["arg1"]}
 ```

-Keyword arguments are arguments that are assigned by their keyword:
+Keyword arguments are arguments that are assigned by their keyword, simply put the parameter name with a colon (with no spaces in-between) and place your arguments right after:

 ```ruby
 parameters = ["arg1", "arg2", "arg3"]